Ayesha-Asadd/Figma-Projects/README.md

 # Figma-Projects
-This repository contain all the figma screens of websites
+This repository contain all the figma screens of websites.
+Each branch contain separate files